 Troop 208 is a boy-run troop.
 The adult leaders and parents help out a lot, but boys run the program and make the key decisions.
 They are expected to make mistakes, which is how they learn.
 Leadership is one of the methods of Scouting.
 Every boy will have an opportunity to participate in both shared and total leadership.
 The patrol leaders' council plans and carries out meetings and troop activities.
 Patrol leaders will assign duties for patrol activities.
 Understanding the concepts of leadership helps the boy accept the leadership of others and helps him to grow into a more responsible adult.
 Here is an organization chart of a troop, and below is an outline of the duties of the troop's key leadership positions.
 Because of Troop 208's size, some of these positions may be vacant.

 The expense of Scouting is low; the return on investment is priceless.
-Joining Troop 208 will cost you nothing; the troop underwrites registration fees.
-We have historically earned enough money through annual fund-raising efforts (or family contributions in lieu of fund-raising) to pay for troop equipment.
+Joining Troop 208 will cost you little.
+We have historically earned enough money through annual fund-raising efforts (or family contributions in lieu of fund-raising) to pay for BSA registration fees and troop equipment.
 Families pay only for Boy Scout uniforms, personal gear, reasonable outing costs, week-long summer camp and optional personal expenses.

 We invite you to attend any of Troop 208's regular meetings on most Mondays at 7:00 p.m.
 Check our calendar to verify meeting dates.
 We meet at Gloria Dei Church, Huntingdon Pike and Welsh Road, Huntingdon Valley, Pennsylvania.
-Most meetings are in the basement, under the office entrance.
-If you don't see us there, look in the Christian Fellowship Hall or the Zabor Room (2nd floor).
+Most meetings are in the Christian Fellowship Hall, but we occasionally meet in the basement under the office entrance or in the Zabor Room (2nd floor).
 For more information, feel free to e-mail Scoutmaster.

 Parents are always needed to help make the troop program successful.
 This can be by participating on the Troop Committee which oversees and approves troop activities, becoming an adult leader, participating in and driving on camping trips, driving for other activities, becoming a merit badge counselor, or participating in troop meetings.
 WE NEED YOU!
 We also need your feedback: if you have concerns or kudos about the program, your son's participation or progress, this website or anything else, please let us know.
 Remember, feedback is a gift!